VenalityXT/Deploying-Microsoft-Active-Directory-DNS-Server-Roles/README.md

 ---

-## **Step 6: Confirm Installation Selections**
+### Step 6: Confirm Installation Selections

-On the **Confirmation** page, review your selected roles.
+On the **Confirmation** page, you will review the roles that you’ve selected for installation.
+Double-check that both **Active Directory Domain Services (AD DS)** and **DNS Server** are listed under the selected roles.

-Ensure both AD DS and DNS Server are listed, then click **Install**.
+Once confirmed, click **Install** to proceed with the installation.
-Optionally, select **“Restart the destination server automatically if required.”**
+You also have the option to select **“Restart the destination server automatically if required,”** which will ensure the server restarts automatically after the installation, minimizing downtime.

 <img width="783" height="557" alt="image" src="https://github.com/user-attachments/assets/aeae904c-03ef-4d24-9f42-f80d072b5ae1" />

+> It’s always a good idea to enable the automatic restart option.
+This ensures that the installation completes smoothly without requiring manual intervention after the server finishes setting up the roles.

-After installation, you’ll receive a post-deployment notification prompting to “Promote this server to a domain controller.”
+After the installation completes, a post-deployment notification will prompt you to **“Promote this server to a domain controller”**.
+This step is essential to finalize the setup and make the server fully functional as a domain controller.

 ---

-## **Step 7: Promote the Server to a Domain Controller**
+### Step 7: Promote the Server to a Domain Controller

-Select **“Promote this server to a domain controller.”**
+Once the installation completes, you will see a **post-deployment notification** prompting you to **“Promote this server to a domain controller.”** Click on this link to begin the configuration.

-In the **Deployment Configuration** window, choose **“Add a new forest”** and specify the root domain name:
+In the **Deployment Configuration** window, choose **“Add a new forest”** since we are setting up a new domain environment.
+Next, specify the **root domain name** for the forest.
+In this case, we will use:

 ```
 rapidascent.local